candostdagdeviren/CDAlertView/README.md

 `buttonFont: UIFont` -> Sets the action button title font.
 Default value is `UIFont.systemFont(ofSize: 17)`.

 `buttonBackgroundColor: UIColor` -> Sets the background color of action button.
-If not set, it uses `alertBackgroundColor` of AlertView.
+If not set, it uses `alertBackgroundColor` of CDAlertView.

 ## Example